Senator Paul Simon Federal Building

 For building service calls or more information, refer to the contact box at the top right of this page.
 For other federal government information, call 1-800-FED-INFO.

 Recent Projects The building's recently completed Recovery Act project involved replacing the existing sloped roof – originally designed as a solar demonstration project – with modern photovoltaic panels.
 Surplus energy produced by the photovoltaic panels is sold to the local utility company.
-A project to upgrade the building's Energy Management System and maximize energy use is scheduled for completion in fall 2014.
-The building has also undergone installation of a new fire management system as part of a non-Recovery Act project.
+A project to upgrade the building's Energy Management System and maximize energy use was completed in 2014.
+The building has also undergone installation of a new fire management system outside its Recovery Act work.

-Key Tenants The building houses offices for the Drug Enforcement Administration, Federal Aviation Administration, Internal Revenue Service, Social Security Administration, U.S. Congressman William Enyart, and U.S. Senator Richard Durbin.
+Key Tenants The building houses offices for the Drug Enforcement Administration, Federal Aviation Administration, Internal Revenue Service, Social Security Administration, U.S. Congressman Mike Bost, and U.S. Senator Richard Durbin.

 The shortcut for this page is www.gsa.gov/simonfb.